 - To facilitate communication and discourse among scholars working in the field of the history of economics; and

 - To disseminate knowledge about the history of economics.

 The Society now has an international membership of some 300 persons.
-The annual conference at a North American university runs for three days in June and attracts up to 200 delegates.
+The annual conference runs for three days in June and attracts up to 200 delegates.
 A smaller meeting with several winter sessions on the program occurs each January at the Allied Social Science Associations convention.

-The Society awards annual prizes for the best dissertation and the best article on the history of economics and, in most years, recognizes an outstanding contributor to the field by awarding the title "Distinguished Fellow".
+The Society awards annual prizes for the best dissertation, the best article and book on the history of economics and, in most years, recognizes an outstanding contributor to the field by awarding the title “Distinguished Fellow”.